digitalocean/sea-notes-saas-starter-kit/README.md

    - Password: `postgres`
    - Port: `5432`

-   The Docker Compose configuration already includes these sensible defaults, so no changes are needed to the database configuration in your `.env` file for basic setup.
+   The Docker Compose configuration already includes these reasonable defaults, so no changes are needed to the database configuration in your `.env` file for basic setup.

    ![alt text](docs/images/docker_desktop_containers_view.png)